What is Chemical Change? Definition and Example of Chemical Change

 When a drop of phenolphthalein is added to a basic solution.
 The solution turns pink or if you cut a fresh slice of apple or brinjal or potato, the color of the slice changes after some time.
 The change in color is due to the formation of a new substance.
 In both the case there is a chemical reaction taking place.

 Also, the Explosion of a firework produces heat, light, sound, and unpleasant gases.
 All types of fireworks are based on chemical reactions.
 Also, When fruits and vegetables rot, they produce a foul smell.
-Rotting of fruit and vegetables is also a chemical change.
+Rotting of fruits and vegetables is also a chemical change.

-As you might be knowing,�Pure iron is rarely found in nature.
-If you put a piece of iron in open for a day or two, its color changes from grey to brown.
+As you might be knowing, Pure iron is rarely found in nature.
+If you put a piece of iron in the open for a day or two, its color changes from grey to brown.
 A thin film of brown substances is deposited on the iron piece.
 This brownish substance is called rust.
 It is important to understand that it is the chemical change that has taken place, which has resulted in the rusting of iron.
 Rust is not iron.
 Rust is a new substance formed which is different from iron.

 In order to protect from rust, one has to protect the iron from rusting using different methods such as painting, greasing, or galvanization.
 Let us consider a few more examples where new substances are formed during a chemical change.